folio-org/docs/content/en/docs/Acquisitions/Invoices/_index.md

 *   **Account number.** The account number for the invoice line.
 This drop-down list contains vendor account numbers for the vendor selected on the invoice.
 If one or more vendor accounts exist in the Organization record for the vendor, the first account appears in this field as the default value.
 *   **Accounting code.** The accounting code for the invoice line.
 *   **Quantity.** The number of items in the invoice line.
 *   **Sub-total.** The cost of all the items in the invoice line.
-Note: The subtotal is used for fund distribution in the currency defined in Settings > Tenant > Language and localization
+Note: The subtotal is used for fund distribution in the currency defined in Settings > Tenant > Language and localization.
 *   **Release encumbrance.** Releases the cost of the invoice against the fund to which it was assigned.